in28minutes/java-tutorial-for-beginners/00-Quiz-Explanation/Q06-PrimitiveDataTypesAndAlternatives.md

 boolean z = !(x || y);
 ```

--   a) true
--   b) false (Correct: The expression will evaluate to false)

-Explanation:
+- A) true `Incorrect: Since 'x' is true, 'x || y' is also true.
+The negation of true is false.`

--   The expression `(x || y)` evaluates to true because at least one of the operands (x or y) is true.
+- B) false `Correct: The expression '(x || y)' is true, so the negation of this expression is false.`
--   The `!` operator negates the result, so `!(x || y)` evaluates to false.
--   Therefore, the value of `z` will be false.

-Step 10: Character Types
+**Step 10: Character Types**

-Question 1: What is the Unicode representation of the double quotation mark?
+**Question 1: What is the Unicode representation of the double quotation mark?**

--   \u0021
--   \u0022 (Correct: The Unicode representation of the double quotation mark is \u0022)
--   \u0023

-Explanation:

--   Option \u0021 represents the Unicode character for exclamation mark (!), not the double quotation mark.
+- A) \u0021 `Incorrect: \u0021 is the Unicode representation for the exclamation mark (!).`
--   Option \u0022 is correct because it represents the Unicode character for double quotation mark (").
+- B) \u0022 `Correct: \u0022 is the Unicode representation for the double quotation mark (").`
--   Option \u0023 represents the Unicode character for hash or number sign (#), not the double quotation mark.
+- C) \u0023 `Incorrect: \u0023 is the Unicode representation for the number sign (#).`

-Question 2: What data type in Java is used to store Unicode characters?
+**Question 2: What data type in Java is used to store Unicode characters?**

--   String
--   char (Correct: The `char` data type in Java is used to store Unicode characters)
--   int

-Explanation:

--   Option String is incorrect because `String` is a data type used to store sequences of characters, not a single Unicode character.
+- A) String `Incorrect: Although a String can contain Unicode characters, the data type specifically designed to store a single Unicode character is char.`
--   Option char is correct because the `char` data type is specifically designed to store a single Unicode character.
+- B) char `Correct: The char data type in Java is used to store a single Unicode character.`
--   Option int is incorrect because `int` is used to store integer values, not Unicode characters.
+-

+ C) byte `Incorrect: Although a byte can represent a character in some encodings, the char data type is specifically designed for this purpose in Java.`

-Question 3: What happens when you perform the following operation in Java: `char cn = 65;`?
+**Question 3: What will the following code print out?**

--   A character with a Unicode value of 65 is stored in the variable cn.
-(Correct: The character with Unicode value 65, which is 'A', is stored in the variable cn)
+- A) The character 'a' `Incorrect: The code will print the character corresponding to the Unicode value 0x0041, which is 'A'.`
--   An integer value of 65 is stored in the variable cn.
--   A compilation error occurs.

-Explanation:

--   Option A is correct because assigning the value 65 to a char variable `cn` will store the character 'A' in `cn`.
-In Java, characters are internally represented using Unicode values.
+- B) The character 'A' `Correct: The Unicode value 0x0041 corresponds to the character 'A'.`
--   Option B is incorrect because 65 is the Unicode value of 'A', not an integer value.
+- C) The number 65 `Incorrect: The code will print the character corresponding to the Unicode value 0x0041, not the value itself.`
--   Option C is incorrect because there is no compilation error in assigning a Unicode value to a char variable.